Best homeowners insurance in Maryland of 2021

 Do I need homeowners insurance in Maryland?

-Homeowners insurance in the state of Maryland is not mandated by law, but your mortgage company will usually require you to have it.
-Unless you are able to handle rebuilding costs on your own, it’s a good idea to have a solid, basic policy to protect you against bad weather and natural catastrophes in this water-front state.
+Homeowners insurance in the state of Maryland is not mandated by law, but your mortgage company will require that you have a policy.
+Even if you do not have a mortgage or home loan, homeowners insurance may be a smart purchase.
+Unless you are able to handle rebuilding costs on your own, it can be a good idea to have a policy to protect your finances against the threat of rebuilding or repair costs.

 Can I get homeowners insurance in Maryland if I have bad credit?